innovative-robotics/innovative-robotics.github.io/team/index.md

 ### Student Researcher

 I am always open to giving students the opportunity to engage with robotics research.
-If you are an undergraduate or Master's student interested in robotics feel free to reach out
+If you are an undergraduate or Master's student interested in robotics feel free to reach out.

 - Willingness to learn new disciplines a must
 - Experience with mechatronic systems a plus